Avyayalaya/ai_photo_restoration_showcase/README.md

 3. Click "Switch to Slider View" for interactive before/after reveals
 4. Hover over images for enhanced viewing

-## Deployment Options

-### GitHub Pages
-1. Upload all files to a GitHub repository
-2. Enable GitHub Pages in repository settings
-3. Your showcase will be live at: `https://yourusername.github.io/repository-name`

 ## Generated Files

 - `index.html` - Main showcase page